CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 ### 2 2 Unauthorized access to vulnerable areas of the home workplace

-Rooms in a home-based workplace where sensitive information is kept and processed, or where vulnerable equipment is placed, become vulnerable spaces.
+Rooms in a home-based workplace where sensitive information is kept and processed, or where vulnerable equipment is located, become vulnerable spaces.
 If unauthorized persons can enter these rooms unattended, the confidentiality, integrity and availability of the data and information located there is considerably jeopardized.

 ** Examples **